Ah, Tulum! I’m so excited to be visiting *yet again* in a few weeks.

 Humidity and makeup don’t get along very well and Tulum is all about going back to the basics.
 Ditch the makeup and pack only essential toiletries like face wash, lotion, shampoo, chapstick, and toothpaste + toothbrush.
 Oh, and mosquito spray – so important!

 Obviously, you’ll want to bring sunblock, too.
-I recommend Stream2Sea’s sunblock as it’s reef-safe and doesn’t contaminate the waters.
+I recommend Stream2Sea’s sunblock as it’s reef-safe and doesn’t contaminate the water.
 You might know this already, but Tulum’s beaches are suffering from over-tourism recently and you can avoid contributing to the pollution by making sure your sunblock is reef-safe.
 You can get Stream2Sea’s products on Amazon, they have other really cool stuff, too!

 Camera + a few SD Cards